drajnarayana/HomeDepot_Clone/README.md

   ## Features
 <!-- --- -->
-- User can Sigin and Registration functionality on home page.
+- User can Signin and Registration functionality on home page.
 - On product page particular category products with multiple sorting options displayed.
 - Users can add multiple products to their cart with total price details.
 - On Checkout page price is calculated dynamically.